 Executors of customs enforcement authority are authorized in urgent situation to use handcuffs and gas weapons when executing their duties.
-The Minister, in consultation with the Minister of Justice, shall issue rules regarding which customs officers shall be authorized to carry and use such gear, the use of such gear, and the training of customs officers.
+The Minister, in consultation with [the Minister who administers affairs of police and law enforcement], shall issue rules regarding which customs officers shall be authorized to carry and use such gear, the use of such gear, and the training of customs officers.